wso2/docs-is/en/docs/setup/changing-to-ibm-db2.md

 - `WSO2_IDENTITY_DB` - The database specific for the identity server which stores identity related data

-After setting up the Oracle database.
-You can point the `WSO2_IDENTITY_DB` or `WSO2_SHARED_DB` or both to that Oracle database by following below instructions.
+After setting up DB2 database.
+You can point the `WSO2_IDENTITY_DB` or `WSO2_SHARED_DB` or both to that DB2 database by following below instructions.

 ### Changing the default datasource

-1.  **Minimum Configurations for changing default datasource to Oracle.**
+1.  **Minimum Configurations for changing default datasource to DB2.**

  Configurations can be done by editing the default configurations in `<IS-HOME>/repository/conf/deployment.toml`.
  Following are the basic configurations and their descriptions.